RK-200/CS32-MP-Test-Repo/dynamic-array/DETAILS.md

 The circular deque base is essential in making the array function as a dynamic list as it lets us handle insertions and deletions on both the front and the rear of the array while the reallocation functions give it dynamic properties.

 The array doubles in size when attempting to add an element to a full array; it halves in size when attempting to remove an element from an array whose size is equal to a third of its capacity.
-Two distinct constants are needed in order to prevent inefficient behaviour when alternating additions and deletions at the boundary of the resizing factor.
+Two distinct constants are needed in order to prevent inefficient behaviour when performing additions and deletions at the boundary of the resizing factor.
 This resizing scheme ensures

 For example, given an array of two elements occupying indices 0 and 1 of an array, executing a `pop_left()` then a `push_left()` may work if the array keeps track of only the left index.
 However, without a circular deque implementation, a lone `push_left()` call would yield undefined behaviour as there is technically no index to the left of the leftmost index which is 0.